 Oklahoma Gun Deaths

-Although nearly two-thirds of all gun-related deaths in Oklahoma are suicides, the number of annual gun homicides has risen both locally and nationally in recent years as well.
+Although nearly two-thirds of all of Oklahoma’s gun-related deaths are suicides, the number of annual gun homicides has risen both locally and nationally in recent years as well.
 Oklahoma has consistently ranked as a state with some of the highest rates of gun death in the country, highlighting a necessity for more control and better education of gun owners to prevent their firearms from being used for nefarious purposes.

 Oklahoma Gun Death Statistics